AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-overview.md

 - **[Storefront URL](../stores-purchase/store-urls.md)**—Shows the base URL for the default website.

-- **[Environment type](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/pro-develop-deploy-workflow.html)**—Commerce instances deployed to a development environment are identified with a [!UICONTROL Development] label.
+- **[Environment type](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/pro-develop-deploy-workflow.html)**—Commerce instances deployed to a development or staging environment are identified with a [!UICONTROL Development] or [!UICONTROL Staging] label.
 Instances that do not have a label are deployed to a Production environment.

 - **Commerce Admin access**—Open the Admin by clicking **[!UICONTROL Open]**.